sahandrez/aml_robot_cutting_dataset/README.md

 # From aml_robot_cutting_dataset
 python2 process_data.py
 ```
-This creates the `data` folder in the root directory, containing all the CSV files for each cut
+This creates the `data` folder in the root directory, containing all the CSV files for each cut.
-divided by each joint.
+Use the argument `--save_plots` to save the corresponding plots.